-- A. Returns the current post code and the current street-based address. - B. Returns the current post code and the lot-based address. - C. Returns the old post code and the current street-based address. - · D. Returns the old post code and the lot-based address. - 3.
+- A. Returns the current post code and the current street-based address. - B. Returns the current post code and the lot-based address. - C. Returns the old post code and the current street-based address. - D. Returns the old post code and the lot-based address. - 3.
 Configure Address Verification in address code lookup mode. - 4.
 Enter the address ID value that you modified.

 Address Verification returns the address information that corresponds to the address ID value.
+If the reference data stores multiple addresses for the address ID, Address Verification returns all of the addresses.